5T33Z0/OC-Little-Translated/Config Tips & Tricks/README.md

 # OpenCore Config Tips and Tricks (by 5T33Z0)
 This section contains a small collection of useful tips and tricks for working with OpenCore's `config.plist`.

-Last Update: July 19th, 2021
+**Last Update**: July 20th, 2021

 <details>
 <summary><strong>Fixing Config Errors</strong></summary>

 ## I. Checking config.plist for errors

 Currently there are two automated methods to check your config.plist for errors:

-1. **Online**: [OpenCore Sanity Checker](https://opencore.slowgeek.com/) is a useful site where you can check your config.
+1. **Online**: ~~[OpenCore Sanity Checker](https://opencore.slowgeek.com/) is a useful site where you can check your config.
 Errors are highlighted in red and you can copy the link to the sanity check result and put it in a post to point out config problems.
 Unfortunately, the site hasn't been updated for a while and only fully supports OpenCore to version 0.6.6.
-The source code can be found here if someone is interested in implemnting it in a new and updated site: [OCSanity](https://github.com/rlerdorf/OCSanity)
+The source code can be found here if someone is interested in implemnting it in a new and updated site: [OCSanity](https://github.com/rlerdorf/OCSanity)~~ Just too outdated o use now.
+Just stick to the offline method using OCValidate and/or OCConfigCompare for now.

 2. **Offline**: The OpenCore package also contains the folder `Utilities`.
 In it you will find `ocvalidate`.
 Drag this into Terminal, leave a blank space, drag in your config.plist next and press [ENTER].
 It will show errors in the config and where they are.
 With the help of [OCConfgCompare](https://github.com/corpnewt/OCConfigCompare), Sample.plist and [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) you can correct all errors quite fast.